davidoff28/Entity-Engine/README.md

 An Entity Component System (ECS) is an architectural design pattern that allows dynamic creation of game objects through the use of components.

 # How to use
-## World
+## Core
-The world class is the core of the engine.
-The world class is where the creation/destruction of entities and Adding/Removing Systems.
+The Core class is where the creation/destruction of entities and Adding Systems happens.
-An Entity is simply a wrapper around an integer.
-The integer is used for identifying an Entity within the framework.

-	World world = new World();
+	Core core = new Core();

 ## Entity
 An entity is what your game objects within your game are; Tanks, Orcs, Swords, even GUI elements like Buttons, etc.
 Entity's are created by using the World.
+An Entity is simply a wrapper around an integer.
+The integer is used for identifying an Entity within the framework.

-	Entity player = world.CreateEntity();
+	Entity player = core.CreateEntity();
+	core.DestroyEntity(player);

 ### Component
 Components are PODs ("Plain Old Data").
 The data within the components is what defines an Entity.